OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/2MASS-galaxies/index.md

 :::

-The goal of the 2MASS redshift survey was to map out to roughly z=0.03.
+The goal of the 2MASS redshift survey was to map out to roughly a {term}`redshift <Redshift/blueshift>` of 0.03.
 This is roughly equal to about 370 million light years.
 It fills in more of the galaxies that were formerly blocked by our own Milky Way---that band of light across the sky.
 The infrared bands used on 2MASS can peer through a lot of the gas and dust.